Over the years, countless people have asked me what I think is the best hosting service for WordPress. My answer? It depends.

 This is neither new nor uncommon.
 Nor is it limited to web hosting.
 For example, cellphone service companies do it all the time.
 After all, if everyone jumped on and made a phone call simultaneously, the systems would never support it.

 So make sure you understand the provider’s definition of “unlimited” before you sign up.

 What should you look for instead?
 Simply put, you want a fast-loading blog.

 Faster loading means more sales.
 So much so that Google counts page load time as a key metric.
-Therefore, make sure you’re getting the fastest possible host for the price you pay.
+Therefore, ensure you’re getting the fastest possible host for your price.

 A simple rule of thumb: The more you pay, the more dedicated server resources you get.

-Beginner bloggers don’t need much in terms of resources, but a popular website certainly does and should pay more for it.
+Beginner bloggers don’t need many resources, but a popular website certainly does, and you should pay more.